hyperrhiz/manifest-data/readme.md

 To parse the IP addresses from the files, run the following command in a terminal: python /Applications/Manifest_Data/parse_data.py

 You have two options for parsing the data.
-Running it like this creates a .xyz file that can be used to create a 3D model.
+Running with defaults creates a .xyz file that can be used to create a 3D model.
 Adding the -g flag will attempt to geolocate the IP addresses and output an html file with a google map in it.
 This requires that you download the database from [https://lite.ip2location.com/database-ip-country-region-city-latitude-longitude-zipcode-timezone](https://lite.ip2location.com/database-ip-country-region-city-latitude-longitude-zipcode-timezone)

 Additional options:
 * -o = specify custom output filename